KimberlyCaristi

 I looked at her and replied in a low dejected voice, “I am known for my baking.”
 I tried to fight back my tears.

-Susan took pity on me, she came over and gave me a side hug and whispered, “If you want you can spend the night with us until you can air out the place and do some cleaning.
+Susan took pity on me, she came over and gave me a sideways hug and whispered, “If you want you can spend the night with us until you can air out the place and do some cleaning.
 How’s the rest of the place?”

 I made a grand waving motion with my arm, “Be my guest, though your lovely shoes might get a little scuffed up walking through all this sand.”